-- (1) 1After being admitted to the doctoral process, the doctoral committee appoints two referees to assess the dissertation.
-2The first referee is generally the scientific supervisor of the project.
-3The candidate has the right to propose a referee, but has no right to their appointment. - (2) 1Within four weeks or, upon request, within eight weeks, each referee supplies a written opinion (referee's report) on the dissertation and recommends the acceptance or rejection of the dissertation to the doctoral committee.
-2The referees evaluate the dissertation independently from each other in their referee's reports and award it a grade according to the following schema:
+Clause 2 not be authorized to be an examiner under the relevant version of HSchPrüferV, a first referee from the faculty with the status "Hochschullehrer" will be appointed.
+The candidate has the right to propose a referee, but has no right to their appointment.

+(2) Within four weeks or, upon request, within eight weeks, each referee supplies a written opinion (referee's report) on the dissertation and recommends the acceptance or rejection of the dissertation to the doctoral committee.
+The referees evaluate the dissertation independently from each other in their referee's reports and award it a grade according to the following schema: